Alfresco/alfresco-js-api/src/api/content-rest-api/docs/FavoritesApi.md

 Gets a list of favorites for person **personId**.

 You can use the -me- string in place of <personId> to specify the currently authenticated user.

+The default sort order for the returned list of favorites is type ascending, createdAt descending.
+You can override the default by using the **orderBy** parameter.

+You can use any of the following fields to order the results:
+*   type
+*   createdAt
+*   title

 You can use the **where** parameter to restrict the list in the response to entries of a specific kind.
 The **where** parameter takes a value.